Skip to content

-Beaver Hill Plantation has been a family owned and operated Maple Syrup and Firewood business since 2011.
+Beaver Hill Plantation has been a family-owned and operated Maple Syrup and Firewood business since 2011.
 We are located in the heart of Freedom, Maine.
-We have a profound appreciation for the areas deep rooted history and our foundation reflects that reverence.
+We have a profound appreciation for the area's deep-rooted history and our foundation reflects that reverence.
 Beaver Hill Plantation was founded by the State of Massachusetts in 1811.
-In 1813, while still a part of Massachusetts, Beaver Hill Plantation, along with other neighboring areas, were reorganized and incorporated as the Town of Freedom.
+In 1813, while still a part of Massachusetts, Beaver Hill Plantation, along with other neighboring areas, was reorganized and incorporated as the Town of Freedom.
 In 2011, on the two hundredth anniversary of the founding of Beaver Hill Plantation, we decided to incorporate Beaver Hill Plantation LLC as a business under the State of Maine.

-In 8 seasons as a maple producer we are still learning but we have decided that even though we have enough maple to be a fairly large producer someday, we don’t want to go away from burning wood to make our syrup.
-In 2019 we bought a new wood fired evaporator, and we are able to produce syrup at a very efficient rate.
-We use slab wood from our saw mill and waste wood from our firewood processor.
-Recently, we decided to transition away from single use plastic jugs to glass jars which can be returned.
+In 11 seasons as a maple producer, we are always learning.
+We work to cultivate our experiences to grow a little more each year.
+Growth introduces new challenges such as scalability, sustainability, and efficiency.
+We have recognized that even though we have the potential to become a fairly large maple syrup producer someday, we do not want to venture away from burning wood to make our syrup.
+In 2019, we bought a new wood-fired evaporator that has allowed us to produce syrup at a very efficient rate.
+We recycle both slab wood from our sawmill and waste wood from our firewood processor to keep our syrup boiling.
+Recently, we decided to transition away from single-use plastic jugs to use glass jars that can be returned and reused!

-As do most Maple Operations in Maine, we participate in Maple Syrup Weekend which is the third weekend in March.
-During this celebration of all things maple, we offer tours and horse-drawn wagon rides through the orchard on both Saturday and Sunday, as well as provide samples, sales, demonstrations, and lots of stories.
+As do most Maple Operations in Maine, we participate in Maple Syrup Weekend which is the last weekend in March.
+During this celebration of all things maple, we offer tours through the orchard on both Saturday and Sunday, as well as provide samples, sales, demonstrations, and lots of stories.

 - Choosing a selection results in a full page refresh.